alexhanl/machine-learning/PyTorch/README.md

 # PyTorch ResNet50 image classification with Bitfusion

-The test code is from the nvidia github repo as below.
-I just take a snapshot here.
+The test code in ConvNets directory is from the nvidia github repo as below.
+I just took a snapshot here.
 https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Classification/ConvNets/